 IS Wireless Application

-Intrinsically Wireless Application
+Intrinsically Safe (IS) Wireless Application

-- Intrinsically safe equipment is designed such that it does not cause combustion in hazardous environments due to electrical or thermal energy
+- “Intrinsically safe” equipment is designed in such a way that it does not cause combustion in hazardous environments due to electrical or thermal energy

-- Explosion proof is equipment designed to contain an explosion not prevent it
+- “Explosion proof” equipment is designed to contain an explosion, not prevent it

-- I.S. equipment in the hazardous environments must carry intrinsic safety evaluation
+- IS equipment in the hazardous environments must carry intrinsic safety evaluation